Louis XIV: Reputation

 According to Philippe de Courcillon's Journal, Louis on his deathbed advised his heir with these words: Do not follow the bad example which I have set you; I have often undertaken war too lightly and have sustained it for vanity.
 Do not imitate me, but be a peaceful prince, and may you apply yourself principally to the alleviation of the burdens of your subjects.

 Some historians point out that it was a customary demonstration of piety in those days to exaggerate one's sins.
-Thus they do not place much emphasis on Louis' deathbed declarations in assessing his accomplishments.
+Thus they do not place much emphasis on Louis's deathbed declarations in assessing his accomplishments.
 Rather, they focus on military and diplomatic successes, such as how he placed a French prince on the Spanish throne.
 This, they contend, ended the threat of an aggressive Spain that historically interfered in domestic French politics.
-These historians also emphasise the effect of Louis' wars in expanding France's boundaries and creating more defensible frontiers that preserved France from invasion until the Revolution.
+These historians also emphasise the effect of Louis's wars in expanding France's boundaries and creating more defensible frontiers that preserved France from invasion until the Revolution.

 Arguably, Louis also applied himself indirectly to "the alleviation of the burdens of [his] subjects."
 For example, he patronised the arts, encouraged industry, fostered trade and commerce, and sponsored the founding of an overseas empire.
-Moreover, the significant reduction in civil wars and aristocratic rebellions during his reign are seen by these historians as the result of Louis' consolidation of royal authority over feudal elites.
+Moreover, the significant reduction in civil wars and aristocratic rebellions during his reign are seen by these historians as the result of Louis's consolidation of royal authority over feudal elites.
 In their analysis, his early reforms centralised France and marked the birth of the modern French state.
-They regard the political and military victories as well as numerous cultural achievements as the means by which Louis helped raise France to a preeminent position in Europe.
+They regard the political and military victories as well as numerous cultural achievements as how Louis helped raise France to a preeminent position in Europe.
 Europe came to admire France for its military and cultural successes, power, and sophistication.
 Europeans generally began to emulate French manners, values, goods, and deportment.
 French became the universal language of the European elite.

-Louis' detractors have argued that his considerable foreign, military and domestic expenditure impoverished and bankrupted France.
+Louis's detractors have argued that his considerable foreign, military and domestic expenditure impoverished and bankrupted France.
 His supporters, however, distinguish the state, which was impoverished, from France, which was not.
 As supporting evidence, they cite the literature of the time, such as the social commentary in Montesquieu's Persian Letters.